rancher/rancher-docs/docs/api/workflows/tokens.md

 The value "session" indicates a login token.
 All other kinds, including the default (empty string) indicate some kind of derived token.

-The `name` and `generateName` fields of the new token are ignored.
-The system automatically chooses a name using the prefix `token-`.
+The `metadata.name` and `metadata.generateName` fields are ignored and the name of the new Token is automatically generated using the prefix `token-`.

 ```bash
 kubectl create -o jsonpath='{.status.value}' -f -<<EOF